videoDAC/tv/README.md

 Here is [a list of open issues relating to this app](https://github.com/videoDAC/apps/issues).

-It contains known bugs, proposed enhancements, research topics and
+It contains known bugs, proposed enhancements and research topics.

 ## Call for Content